scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ### SCION and previous attempts (RFC9049)
 RFC9049 {{RFC9049}} describes previous failed attempts in deploying path-aware networking.
 How does SCION differ from previous failed attempts to deploy path-aware networking?
 Why?
-- *Banana* (Bandwidth Aggregation for interNet Access) was a  mechanism to support  per-packet path selection in networks with multiple Internet links.
-Standardization efforts were abandoned due to multiple reasons.
-First, there was Lack of deployment, HW implications on devices, MP-TCP does the same but on a per-flow level rather than per-packet level.

 - ...

 TODO: look at p.
 582 of the Book